istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

 {{< boilerplate work-in-progress >}}

 This module shows you an application composed of four microservices: `productpage`, `details`, `ratings` and `reviews`.
-The application is called `Bookinfo`, it is described in the [Bookinfo example](/docs/examples/bookinfo).
+We call the composed application `Bookinfo`, and you can learn more about it in the [Bookinfo example](/docs/examples/bookinfo) page.
 Read [the description of the application](/docs/examples/bookinfo), consider the described application there as the final version, in which the `reviews` microservice has three versions `_v1_`, `_v2_`, `_v3_`.